rsform/jacquard/README.md

 A suite of Rust crates for the AT Protocol.

+## Goals

+- Validated, spec-compliant, easy to work with, and performant baseline types (including typed at:// uris)
+- Batteries-included, but easily replaceable batteries.
+  - Easy to extend with custom lexicons
+- lexicon Value type for working with unknown atproto data (dag-cbor or json)
+- order of magnitude less boilerplate than some existing crates
+  - either the codegen produces code that's easy to work with, or there are good handwritten wrappers
+- didDoc type with helper methods for getting handles, multikey, and PDS endpoint
+- use as much or as little from the crates as you need

 ## Example

 Dead simple api client.
 Logs in, prints the latest 5 posts from your timeline.